adityarc19/taxi-detector-with-yolov4/README.md

 # Taxi detector with YOLOv4 and Darknet !

+A big shoutout and thanks to @theAIGuysCode who have made an amazing toolkit for labelling images in YOLOv4 format.
+This project uses their toolkit.

 This is a taxi detector project that identifies taxis in a given image.

 ![taxi][logo]